bjpchoi/CNNT-Forecasting/README.md

 # GEOS ML Forecasting Repo
 AI model repository for climate forecasting.
-See writeup for more details.
+See Project Writeup for more details.